hanumanth112/sales-performance-excel-dashboard/README.md

 ## 🚀 How to Use

 1. Download the Excel file
-2. Open using Microsoft Excel (2016 or later recommended)
+2. Open in Microsoft Excel (2016 or later recommended)
 3. Use slicers to interact with the dashboard
-4. Analyze trends and insights
+4. Explore trends and insights

 ---

 ## 📂 Project Structure

-Sales-Performance-Excel-Dashboard/
+sales-performance-excel-dashboard/
 │
+├── images/
+│   └── dashboard.png
 ├── Sales report(Project).xlsx
 ├── README.md